-Fear of abandonment feelings are merely triggers that can usually be traced to early issues with bonding and/or traumatic relationships.
+Fear of abandonment is the result of triggers in your mind body spirit system that can usually be traced to early issues with bonding and/or traumatic relationships.
 Sometimes it is more subtle, such as parents who were emotionally unavailable.

-Your fear is evidence that there are unresolved feelings and traumas that are calling for healing and resolution.
+Your fear is evidence that you carry unresolved feelings and traumas that are calling for healing and resolution.

 At its core, fear is powerlessness.
 All fears come